ageapps/polymer-style-guide/README.md

 <a name="conclusion"></a>
 ## Conclusion
-The following words are pure personal opinion.
+Be warned that following words are pure personal opinion.

 I am definetly not an experienced programmer, i recently changed my stack to web developement.
 Don't worry i have allready noticed that JavaScript is going to rule the world (maybe it allready does) very soon.
 Even in my short experience, since i am an aspiring engineer, i have always wanted to code in an ordered and legible way, and there is so many things out there that "try" to help in this matter (framenworks, style guides, architectures...) that it is difficult to choose one suited for your project, this is why i decided to write this "guide" about the library that i am currently learning, Polymer.